Sidharth-A-691/LocEx-locality-explorer/README.md

 <body>

 ## Description
-<p> LocEx is a project we made using HTML,CSS,javascript and JQuery for a hackathon,basically a website model helps small-scale businesses by promoting their local products.
+<p> LocEx is a project we made using HTML, CSS, javascript and JQuery for a hackathon, basically a website model helps small-scale businesses by promoting their local products.
 </p>

 ## Overview